code4fukui/Wirth/README.md

 ## 3. Assignment Statement

 An assignment statement sets a value to a variable.
-The left side of the "=" should be a variable or an array with an index, and the right side should be the value to assign.
+The left side of the "<-"(assign) should be a variable or an array with an index, and the right side should be the value to assign.

-- ex: n = 3
+- ex: n <- 3
-- ex: points[4] = 100
+- ex: points[4] <- 100

+After assigning a value to a variable, you can use it as an array, and it will be used as the initial value for each element of the array.

+- ex: points <- 0 (After assignment, displaying points[1] will show "0")

 You can use "[" and "]" along with "," to specify multiple element values at once, allowing them to be replaced.

-- ex: points = [87, 45, 72, 100]
+- ex: points <- [87, 45, 72, 100]

 Multiple assignment statements can be placed side by side, separated by commas ",".
 In this case, the assignment statements are executed from left to right in order.

-- ex: sum = n, point = n * (n + 1)
+- ex: sum <- n, point <- n * (n + 1)

 To assign values entered from external input, you can write the following statement.

-- ex: x = input()
+- ex: x <- input()
-- ex: x = input("Please enter any number between 0 and 100.")
+- ex: x <- input("Please enter any number between 0 and 100.")

 ## 4. Operations